Best Healthcare Options for Undocumented Immigrants

 No one should have to delay or forego the healthcare they need.
 Mira is here to provide all people access to affordable health services regardless of insurance eligibility.
 For only $45 per month, Mira can connect you with the appropriate provider and schedule your appointment with full cost transparency.
 Sign up today.

-Options for Undocumented Immigrants in NYC
+Best Healthcare Options for Undocumented Immigrants

 High rates of uninsured individuals present a huge barrier to healthcare services for undocumented immigrants.
 Individuals with Deferred Action for Childhood Arrivals (DACA) status are barred from enrolling in Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), and the Affordable Care Act (ACA) Marketplace plans.